AST-Course/AST5110/README.md

 2. **Environment Setup**: Prepare your Python environment in line with the course requirements.
 The [Python environment setup guide](https://github.com/AST-Course/AST5110/wiki/Setup-python-environment) will walk you through the necessary steps.

+3. ** Setup nm lib**: Follow the README in [nm_lib](https://github.com/AST-Course/nm_lib).
+- `nm_lib`: A library of essential functions used throughout the course.
+- `setup.py`, `requirements.txt`: Setup files to configure the course environment.

-3. **Course Familiarization**: Familiarize yourself with the overall structure of the course, including the repository layout and the wiki.
+4. **Course Familiarization**: Familiarize yourself with the overall structure of the course, including the repository layout and the wiki.
 Explore the course [concepts and notebooks](https://github.com/AST-Course/AST5110/wiki/Notebooks-and-concepts) to understand the core components.

-4. **Exercise Instructions**: Engage with the course exercises in the `notebooks/` directory.
+5. **Exercise Instructions**: Engage with the course exercises in the `notebooks/` directory.
 All the necessary guidelines are in the [exercise instructions](https://github.com/AST-Course/AST5110/wiki/Exercise-instructions).

-5. **Jupyter Book**: To access a compiled notebook that combines both exercises and the wiki, follow the [guide to setting up GitHub Pages](https://github.com/AST-Course/AST5110/wiki/Setup-GitHub-pages-for-private-fork).
+6. **Jupyter Book**: To access a compiled notebook that combines both exercises and the wiki, follow the [guide to setting up GitHub Pages](https://github.com/AST-Course/AST5110/wiki/Setup-GitHub-pages-for-private-fork).
 This will help you configure GitHub Pages to view the course content in a structured, book-like format.

 ## Important Links